 Overview In the final days before Tuesday’s election, most of the focus will be on those likely to cast votes.
 But a sizable minority of adults choose not to vote or are unable to vote.
 By their absence, they also will affect the outcome.
 Nonvoters are numerous; in 2008, they constituted about 43% of the […]

-Overview Just as the presidential race is deadlocked in the campaign’s final days, the candidates are running about even when it comes to the ground game.
-Voters nationally, as well those in the closely contested battleground states, report being contacted at about the same rates by each campaign.
-And neither candidate has a clear advantage among early voters.
+Overview Just as the presidential race is deadlocked in the campaign’s final days, the candidates are also running about even when it comes to the ground game.
+Voters nationally, as well those in the closely contested battleground states, report being contacted at about the same rates by each of the campaigns.
+And with a fifth […]

-Latino registered voters prefer President Obama over Republican challenger Mitt Romney by 69% to 21%; express growing satisfaction with the direction of the nation and the state of their personal finances; but are somewhat less certain than non-Hispanics that they will vote in this election, according to a new nationwide survey of 1,765 Latinos.
+Latino registered voters prefer President Barack Obama over Republican challenger Mitt Romney by 69% to 21% and express growing satisfaction with the direction of the nation and the state of their personal finances but are somewhat less certain than non-Hispanics that they will vote in this election, according to a new nationwide survey of 1,765 Latinos.

 A map showing key characteristics of Latino eligible voters in all 50 states and the District of Columbia.